grafana/loki/docs/sources/get-started/deployment-modes.md

 Loki’s scalable monolithic deployment mode separates execution paths into read, write, and backend targets.
 These targets can be scaled independently, letting you customize your Loki deployment to meet your business needs for log ingestion and log query so that your infrastructure costs better match how you use Loki.

-The scalable monolithic deployment mode can scale to several TBs of logs per day and more.
+The scalable monolithic deployment mode can scale up to a few TBs of logs per day, however if you go much beyond this, the microservices mode will be a better choice for most users.

 ![Scalable monolithic mode diagram](../monolithic-mode.png "Scalable monolithic mode")